pbc86/evanwill/about.md

 ---
 layout: dark
 title: About
-example: this is an example value
+example: This is an example value.
 ---

 This page describes the amazing {{ site.title }} by {{ site.author.name }}.